maxfortun/sshd-trusted-user/README.md

 Individual accounts require either a build-time knowledge of who is authorized, or a mechanism for adding and removing accounts across the fleet.

-Group accounts are easy to set up ahead of time, but have a less granular audit trail from individual accounts, and do also require a similar synchronization mechanism for authorized_keys.
+Group accounts are easy to set up ahead of time, but have a less granular audit trail from individual accounts, and do, also, require a similar synchronization mechanism for `authorized_keys`.

 ## Solution
 Luckily, OpenSSH supports TrustedUserCAs.
-Which means that we can combine the 3 above mentioned techniques and create individual accounts on the fly without depending on LDAP.
+Which means that we can combine the 3 above mentioned techniques and create the individual accounts on the fly without depending on LDAP.

 1. Have your SSH CA Signer specify `trusted` as a principal.
 ```